Funded Youth Programs / Community Outreach Projects

-The selection of the scholarship recipients will be made by a Foundation appointed scholarship review committee taking into consideration the following criteria.
+The selection of the scholarship recipients will be made by the Foundation Scholarship Committee taking into consideration the following criteria:

 - The applicant’s record of scholastic achievement with a minimum requirement of a 3.0 grade point average.

 - The applicant’s record of prior community service.

-- The applicant will provide three (3) recommendations from instructors, coaches, supervisors or other adults they have worked with.
+- The applicant will provide a recommendation from an instructor, coach, supervisor or other adult they have worked with.

 Application forms may be obtained from the Administrative Assistant to the Police or Fire Chief.
-The completed application package must then be approved by the Department Chief and returned to the Administrative Assistant for uploading to the Department Intranet no later than July 1st.
+The completed application package must then be returned to the Administrative Assistant for uploading to the Department Intranet no later than June 15th.
 Documents requested from third parties such as the applicant’s school transcripts and letters of recommendation must accompany the application.
 Applicants should keep a complete copy of all materials submitted.
 Application forms will no longer be accepted by mail or delivered other than as set forth above.
-Applicants will be notified of the Scholarship Committee’s decision on or about July 21st.
+Applicants will be notified of the Scholarship Committee’s decision on or about July 15th.

 This is not a needs based scholarship, but financial need will be considered.
 All personal information and scholastic information will be used for verification purposes only.
 Applications will be judged on the following criteria: (1) Academic achievement (2) Community/volunteer achievements (3) Financial need (4) Other criteria as deemed important by the Committee.

 - Applicants not submitting a complete application package will not be considered.

 - Application packages turned in after the deadline date will not be considered.

 - Employment information for sponsoring Department employees will be verified for all applicants.

-- Applicants must be prepared to appear personally for an interview by the scholarship committee, if deemed necessary.
+- Applicants must be prepared to appear personally for an interview by the Scholarship Committee.

 - Scholarship recipients may be required to submit a brief questionnaire and a picture of themselves.
 These items may be used on our website and/or in articles written about our scholarship program.